 2.1.2 A Tracked Resource Set MUST provide references to the Base and Change Log using the trs:base and trs:changeLog predicates respectively.

 2.1.3 A typical TRS Client will periodically poll the Tracked Resource Set looking for recent Change Events.
-In order to cater to this usage, the Tracked Resource Set’s representation MUST contain the triples for the referenced Change Log (i.e., via a Blank Node, or an inline named resource).
-Specifically the Tracked Resource Set representation will contain a triple {TRS-URI, rdf:type, trs:TrackedResourceSet} including the triples for the Change Events themselves enumerated in {TRS-URI, trs:change, ChangeEvent-URI} where the Change Events MUST be present in the Tracked Resource Set’s representation.
+In order to cater to this usage, the Tracked Resource Set’s representation MUST contain the Change Log resource (i.e., via a Blank Node, or an inline named resource).
+Specifically the Tracked Resource Set representation MUST contain a triple {TRS-URI, rdf:type, trs:TrackedResourceSet} including the triples for the Change Events themselves enumerated in {TRS-URI, trs:change, ChangeEvent-URI} where the Change Events MUST be present in the Tracked Resource Set’s representation.
 The TRS Server SHOULD also support ETags, caching, and conditional GETs for Tracked Resource Set resources and relegate the Base to separate resources.

 2.2 TRS Resource